cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Security Considerations

-Each encoding function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
+Each encoding function variant accepts arbitrary input anyd maps it to a pseudorandom point on the curve.
 Directly evaluating the encodings of {{encodings}} produces an output that is distinguishable from random.